 Three of National’s patents that were cross-licensed to Intel were subsequently assigned to another company – Negotiated Data Solutions, Inc., (NDI).
 Following the assignment of these three cross-licensed patents to NDI, the cross-licensing agreement between National and Intel expired.

-NDI then applied for broadening reissues of the three cross-licensed patents, and these patents eventually issued to them.
+NDI then applied for broadening reissues of the three cross-licensed patents, and these patents were eventually issued to them.
 NDI then sued Intel for infringement of these reissued patents.

-NDI claimed that because the claimed language was broader than the original, these reissued patents were in some ways new, and therefore not the same as those that were originally cross-licensed.
+The Federal Circuit court was asked to determine whether the cross-licensing agreement extends to any reissue patents that are derived therefrom NDI claimed that because the claimed language was broader than the original, these reissued patents were in some ways new, and therefore not the same as those that were originally cross-licensed.

-Intel further contended that the rights to practice the original invention (as described in the original written description) were those which were negotiated in the cross-licensing agreement.
+Intel countered that because a reissue requires that the claimed language must be supported by the original written specification, the new claims were simply describing the original invention, albeit more precisely.
+Intel further contended that the rights to practice the original invention (as described in the original written description) were those negotiated in the cross-licensing agreement.
 The court agreed with Intel, in part due to California contract law specifics.
 The case demonstrates the differences between the scope of the written description and the claim language.